-Whether you want to advance your medical career or start out on a new path, healthcare administration is a growth sector where qualified individuals are always in demand.
-According to data from the Bureau of Labor Statistics, health services management is expected to grow by 20 percent between now and 2026, employing a total of 424,300 administrators.
+Whether you want to advance your medical career or pursue a new path, healthcare administration is a growing sector where qualified individuals are consistently in high demand.
+According to data from the Bureau of Labor Statistics, health services management is expected to grow by 23 percent from 2024 to 2034

-This field is one of the fastest growing occupations in the healthcare industry.
-Administration is a viable option for current medical professionals who are longing to steer in the direction of healthcare delivery at private or public medical facilities.
-It’s also a great career choice for undergraduates with degrees in areas like business administration or management.
+This field is one of the fastest-growing occupations in the healthcare industry.
+Administration is a viable option for current medical professionals seeking to transition into healthcare delivery at private or public medical facilities.
+It’s also a great career choice for undergraduates with degrees in business administration or management.

 What is Health Services Administration (HSA)?

 As a health services administrator, your role is essential to the smooth functioning of your healthcare center.
-It’s up to you to forge good working relationships with and between everyone employed at your facility and make sure that your patients are getting the best possible treatment.
-You’ll coordinate health systems and patient care, set budgets and policy, and ensure that your center is operating in a transparent and professional manner.
+It’s up to you to foster good working relationships with and among all employees at your facility and ensure that your patients receive the best possible care.
+You’ll coordinate health systems and patient care, set budgets and policies, and ensure your center operates transparently and professionally.
 Other duties might include:

 • Recruiting and hiring new medical practitioners and support staff